 If the training is not as per trainees' needs and interests, the transfer will be difficult.
 In order to achieve successful training transfer to the workplace, the training program should be relevant to the job (Axtell, Maitlis, & Yerta, 1997).
 This states that if the training and the working environment do not match, the trainer will not implement it meaningfully.
 Thus, the major gap that is seen in various literatures is the difference between the perception of training and the practices of training in the real workplace.
-This helps to explore the training by the participants.
+This helps to explore the training effectiveness and transfer of the training by the participants.

-Research Questions
+Research Ouestions